AWS Public Sector Blog

 Vignesh Srinivasan

 Vignesh is a senior solutions architect at Amazon Web Services (AWS).
-He spent a decade working with the Centers for Medicare & Medicaid Services (CMS), including helping to implement the Federal Health Exchange as part of the Affordable Care Act.
-He was also an integral part of the team that fixed healthcare.gov and successfully migrated the system to AWS.
+He previously worked with the Centers for Medicare & Medicaid Services (CMS), including helping to implement the Federal Health Exchange as part of the Affordable Care Act.
+He was also on the team that fixed healthcare.gov and successfully migrated the system to AWS.
 He has a master’s degree from Rochester Institute of Technology and an MBA from the University of Maryland.